 Your AC system uses a chemical refrigerant to transfer heat within your home outside.
 This makes your house chilly and refreshing.
 The model of refrigerant used in residential air conditioner has changed a few times over the years, keeping up with innovative advances and environmental regards.

-All updated home air conditioners have R410a, also called as Puron.
+All updated home air conditioners in Fort Lauderdale have R410a, also called as Puron.
 But this refrigerant will consequently be discontinued.
-This is a result of a sustained focus on restricting substances known to impact the environment.
+This is a result of a sustained focus on restricting substances known to negatively impact the environment.